-Talentful Limited (Talentful) is the Data Controller of the personal data that you provide to us or that we receive.
-Talentful is registered with company number is 09683024 and our registered address is 4th Floor, 115 Shaftesbury Avenue, London, England, WC2H 8AF.
+Talentful Limited and its operating groups, subsidiaries, and affiliates (Talentful, we or us) is the Data Controller of the personal data that you provide to us or that we receive.
+Talentful is registered in England with company number 09683024.

 Talentful is committed to protecting and respecting your privacy.
 This notice sets out the basis on which any personal data we collect from you, or that you provide us, will be processed by us.